davis-hoover/ocpi.osp.hitech-global/hdl/platforms/zrf8_48dr/doc/OpenCPI_zrf8_48dr_Developers_Guide.rst

    ``rm -rf zynq_ultra_zrf8_48dr.rst``

 #.
-From the Vivado project modified in  :ref:`dev-Configure-PS-for-Control-Plane`, which is specific to using the vendor's reference design for configuring the PS core IP for the ``ZRF8``, browse to the generated artifacts directory, and copy them into the newly created OpenCPI HDL primitive library.
+From the Vivado project modified in  :ref:`dev-Configure-PS-for-CP`, which is specific to using the vendor's reference design for configuring the PS core IP for the ``ZRF8``, browse to the generated artifacts directory, and copy them into the newly created OpenCPI HDL primitive library.

-   ``cd /home/user/zrf8_48dr_cp/pl_core/build/htg-zrf8-rev3/pl_core/pl_core.gen/sources_1/bd/design_1/ip/``
+   ``cd /home/user/zrf8_48dr_cp/<vivado_project_directory/<vivado_project>.gen/sources_1/bd/design_1/ip/``

    ``cp -rf design_1_zynq_ultra_ps_e_0_0/ <ocpi.osp.hitech-global>/hdl/primitives/zynq_ultra_zrf8_48dr/``